ObsessiveCompulsiveAudiophile/MasterMindHeuristics/README.md

 ...

-Note: A full game tree average of 4.3565 has been achieved (in less then 48 hours of training) and this is a heuristic strategy "World record" for MasterMid game and ranks only second after Koyoma & Lai's brute force DFS optimal algorithm (4.3403)
+Note: A full game tree average of 4.3565 has been achieved (in less then 48 hours of training) and this is a heuristic strategy "World record" for MasterMind game and ranks only second after Koyoma & Lai's brute force DFS optimal algorithm (4.3403)

 ## The Strategy